 3 to 6 Months Before

 The first step in your journey is finding an experienced plastic surgeon.
 It is common to begin with physicians recommended by family or friends.
 If you don’t have a referral, I recommend searching online and reading reviews of surgeons in your area.
 Once you have some options, independently gather information about them, beginning with confirming they are certified by The American Board of Plastic Surgery.
-Check out their training, experience with rhinoplasty in particular, and before-and-after photos of previous patients.
-Much of that can be done be reviewing the surgeons’ websites.
+Review their websites to check out their:

 At your consultations, in addition to getting lots of answers and information, you should also search for a positive, comfortable experience.
 It’s important to choose a surgeon with whom you have a good rapport.
 Once you find that physician, schedule your procedure.